 This field allows you to specify the range in the x and y dimensions that the new point is chosen from in both cases.

 For example, the default value of 1 means random points will have an x coordinate between -1 and 1, and a y coordinate between -1 and 1.

 In practice, this has no noticeable effect on most images and therefore will almost never need to be adjusted.
-However it has a very noticeable affects on others.
+However it has a very noticeable effect on others.